 Photo courtesy: Forest and Kim Starr

-Snow peas are cool season, annual crops.
-They growing best in sandy, fertile soils.
+Snow peas are cool-season, annual crops.
+They grow best in sandy, fertile soils.
 The whole crop takes about 55-70 days from seedling to harvest.
-Varieties of snow pea cultivars include dwarf bush type and spreading vine type.
-Vine cultivars require trellis support for optimum growth.
+Varieties of snow pea cultivars include the dwarf bush type and spreading vine type.
+Vine cultivars require trellis support to flourish.

 Snow peas pods are flat; possess semi-opaque skin with tiny, flat seeds inside.
 They differ from sugar snap peas wherein the pods are full, cylindrical with thick, edible skin and round, green seeds inside as in case of shelling (garden) peas (in shelling peas, however, the skin is inedible).

-Snow peas and snap peas feature similar nutrition composition.
-They both carry relatively fewer calories than that of green shelling peas (English peas).
-100 g pods provide just 42 calories against 81 calories of green peas.
-However, snow pea pods indeed possess more vitamins, minerals and other plant nutrients than the traditional shelling peas.
+Snow and snap peas feature almost similar nutrition compositions.
+They both carry relatively fewer calories than that green shelling peas (English peas).
+100 g snow pea pods provide just 42 calories against 81 calories of garden peas.
+Nonetheless, snow pea pods indeed hold more vitamins, minerals, and other plant nutrients than traditional shelling peas.

-Since snow peas consumed as a whole, they provide relatively higher dietary fiber.
+Since snow peas are eaten along with skin, they carry relatively more fiber than garden peas.
 Dietary fiber helps in smooth bowel movements, reduce blood cholesterol levels, and obesity.

-Chinese sugar peas are excellent sources of vitamin C (60 mg/100 g orr 100% of DV).
+Chinese sugar peas are excellent sources of vitamin-C (60 mg/100 g or 100% of DV).
 Fresh pods carry 1.5 times more vitamin-C than garden peas.
 Vitamin-C is a powerful natural water-soluble antioxidant.
-Vegetables rich in this vitamin help the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the human body.
+Vegetables that are rich in this vitamin help develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the human body.

 Likewise in shelling peas, they are also rich in phytosterols, especially ß-sitosterol.
-Studies suggest that vegetables rich in plant sterols like legumes, fruits, and cereals help lower cholesterol levels in the humans.
+Studies suggest that vegetables rich in plant sterols like legumes, fruits, and cereals help lower cholesterol levels.

-Chinese sugar peas have more vitamin-K than that in garden peas.
-100 g of fresh leaves contain about 25 µg of the daily requirement of vitamin K-1 (phylloquinone).
+Chinese sugar peas compose more vitamin-K than that in garden peas.
+100 g of fresh peas contain about 25 µg of the daily requirement of vitamin K-1 (phylloquinone).
 Vitamin-K has been found to have a potential role in bone mass building function by promoting osteoblastic activity in the bone.
 It has also an established role in Alzheimer's disease patients by limiting neuronal damage in their brain.

 Fresh snow peas also contain adequate amounts of antioxidants flavonoids such as carotenes, lutein, and zeaxanthin as well as vitamin-A (provide 1087 IU or 37% of RDA per 100 g).
-Vitamin-A is an essential nutrient which is required for maintaining healthy mucosa, and skin.
-It is also critical for healthy eyesight.
-Consumption of natural foods rich in flavonoids helps to protect from lung and oral cavity cancers.
+Vitamin-A is an essential nutrient that maintains healthy mucosa, hair, and skin.
+It is also critical for good eyesight.
+Consumption of natural foods rich in flavonoids offers protection against lung and oral cavity cancers.